Emailing Digital Photos Has Never Been So Easy

 Here is an example of an email window opened up with the attached compressed picture.
 Typically you will go straight to this screen when you click on the Email Picture button, assuming you use a desktop based email program.

 Everything but the "To:" field in the email message is filled in for you.
-Just enter the email address of the person you want to send the picture to and you are ready to go!
+Just enter the email address of the person you want to send the picture to, click the Send button in your email program, and you are ready to go!

-If you use Outlook, and Outlook is not running, you may see this dialog box.
+If you use Outlook, and Outlook is not running, you may see a screen prompting you to log in.
 The box is presented by Outlook, and not Morpheus Photo Compressor.
 Simply click OK to continue into Outlook.
-Other email programs such as Outlook Express, Mozilla Thunderbird, and Eudora will not display a dialog like this.
+Certain configurations of Outlook and most other email programs such as Outlook Express, Mozilla Thunderbird, and Eudora will not display a window like this.
 They will simply continue on into a new email compose window automatically.
+Sometimes, Outlook may freeze and fail to load, causing Morpheus Photo Compressor to also appear frozen.
+If this happens to you, please ensure that Outlook is already open and running before clicking on the Email Picture button.

 If you see an error message like this, it means that no email program is currently designated in Windows as your default email program.
-The common cause of this is if you only use webmail (such as hotmail or yahoo), in which case you will have to save a copy of the picture to disk and upload it to your webmail account in order to send an email with the compressed picture attached.
+The common cause of this is if you only use webmail (such as gmail or yahoo mail), in which case you will have to save a copy of the picture to disk and upload it to your webmail account in order to send an email with the compressed picture attached.

-You may alternatively see this wizard if you have no email program set up, but instead Outlook Express, which comes included with Windows, is your default email program.
-This wizard is Outlook Express prompting you to set up your email account to use in that program.
-You can safely cancel the wizard but this is similar to the previous error in that you have no email program set up, and will have to save your picture and attach it manually.
+You may alternatively see this wizard if you have no email program set up, but instead Windows Mail (which comes included with Windows Vista) or Outlook Express (which comes included with Windows XP and earlier) is your default email program.
+This wizard is prompting you to set up your email account to use in that program.
+You can safely cancel the wizard, but this is similar to the previous error in that you have no email program set up, and will have to save your picture and attach it manually.